 Stock Tank Hot Tubs

 A lot of folks have discovered how easy and inexpensive it is to create a soaking tub using an agricultural stock tank (available from most farm-supply stores).
-When combined with a Chofu hot tub heater or our new electric heating system, these low-cost galvanized steel or plastic tubs make wonderful soaking tubs.
+When combined with a Chofu hot tub heater, these low-cost galvanized steel or plastic tubs make wonderful soaking tubs.
 They have a pleasing smooth surface, the perfect shoulder depth, and a round top rim for a comfortable arm and neck rest.

 Stock Tanks Make Sense